MeganClo/Portfolio-React/README.md

 * [Questions](#Questions)

 ## Usage
-To visit this application please visit the live site [here](https://techbloggerhere.herokuapp.com/).
-You visit the different sections, check out my projects, and send me an email via the contact page.
+To visit this application please visit the live site [here](https://megancloseportfolio.netlify.app/).
+You can visit the different sections, check out my projects, and send me an email via the contact page.

 ## Built-With
   * Node.js